 ArcGIS Runtime SDKs

-If you have access to and credentials for Portal for ArcGIS or ArcGIS Online, you can add GIS services to Map Viewer in either using a REST endpoint (URL), and share them as web maps and web apps.
+If you have access to and credentials for ArcGIS Enterprise or ArcGIS Online, you can add GIS services to Map Viewer in either using a REST endpoint (URL), and share them as web maps and web apps.
 GIS service URLs are obtained through the ArcGIS Server Services Directory.